danielsaidi/website_danielsaidi/collections/_posts/2021/2021-01-12-mocking-with-mockingkit.md

 }
 ```

-This gives you a unique references for each function, and also makes the unit test code easier to write.
+This gives you a unique reference for each function, which also makes the unit test code easier to read and write.

 ### Properties

-In MockingKit, properties can't be mocked with function references, since the function reference model requires a function.
-To fake the value of a mock property, just set the properties of the mock right away.
+Properties can't be mocked with function references, since a function reference requires a function.
+To customize mock property, just set the properties of the mock right away.

 If you however for some reason want to inspect how a property is called, modified etc., you can invoke custom references to private functions in the getter and/or setter.